moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

       │   ├── prison_mart
 ```

-Given create-a-derived-table is continually being worked on and improved, the guidance can change to incorporate the updates.
-This is the case now and will be the case in the future, so make sure to keep up to date with discussions [here]().
-As a result of the evolving nature of create-a-derived-table there will continue to be reminants of previous best practices, over time these will be brought in-line with the current guidance.
+Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear - if you're unsure, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help.

-Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help you out.
+Please note that the use of create-a-derived-table has evolved over time, and best practices change, the reality of our project may be out of sync with the best practices stated here.

 ## 2-staging